 We have a Medication Therapy Management (MTM) program that can help our members with complex health needs.
-For example, some members have several medical conditions, take different drugs at the same time and have high drug costs.

 This program is voluntary and free to members.
 A team of pharmacists and doctors developed it for us.
 The program can help make sure that our members get the most benefit from the drugs they take.